Jmwofford/babyDiv_WDI-curriculum/instructor_notes/culture/installation.md

 $ brew cask install visual-studio-code
 ```

 Why did we do that?
-Because we installed using brew cask, it created a command in our terminal so if we run the command `atom` and we give it a file or directory name/path it will open it in Atom.
+Because we installed using brew cask, it created a command in our terminal so if we run the command `code` and we give it a file or directory name/path it will open it in VSCode.

 Let's test it out.